oglok/kudo/keps/0005-cluster-resources-for-crds.md

 #### Story 4

-OperatorVersions require the existance of CRDs that are not controlled by Kudo (e.g. ETCD Operator) and require those to be installed when FV is enabled.
+OperatorVersions require the existence of CRDs that are not controlled by Kudo (e.g. ETCD Operator) and require those to be installed when FV is enabled.

 ### Implementation Details/Notes/Constraints [optional]